mhoe4/Marks-Portfolio/README.md

 A small portfolio with some of Marks development work.

-A link to a PDF of Mark's Resume.
+A link to Mark's Resume.

 ### Contact Info